The forces of ratings inflation

 According to an earlier study I made of another ratings site, Filmtipset, more experienced critics rate movies lower.
 Ratings on Filmtipset skew high for those users who’ve rated less than 1000 movies, and then start skewing low.
 They go lower than the midpoint, which is lower than the median rating on IMDb in any era, and lower even than Rotten Tomatoes or Metacritic.

 This could be because more experienced viewers gradually run out of good movies.
-This is probably true among the extreme users, but there must be a counterbalancing effect where only those with an exuberant love of the medium—who therefore tend toward higher ratings—make the effort to watch, evaluate and rate a thousand feature films.
-There must also be another effect whereby dopamine levels decline with familiarity, regardless of quality.
+This is probably true among the extreme users, but there must be a counterbalancing effect where only those with a love of the medium—who therefore tend toward higher ratings—make the effort to watch, evaluate and rate a thousand feature films.
+There must also be another effect whereby dopamine levels decline with familiarity (accommodation), regardless of quality.
 In any case, the inexperience of most amateurs is a plausible reason why ratings often skew high, but only on relatively open sites where inexperience is the norm.

 Unlike IMDb, Rotten Tomatoes and Metacritic show generally higher ratings for older movies, with a lot of noise.
 This seems to contradict the hypothesis of rising quality, but doesn’t.
 Nostalgia and didacticism are probably factors in it, but most of the discrepancy is instead a result of selection bias.
 The professional critics whose opinions are the basis of RT and Metacritic rarely publish about older works, and when they do, it is generally the most lauded classics which are remastered, rereleased, recirculated at revivals, etc. Bad older works are rarely reviewed by professionals.